great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 - GX-supported - integrations are tested throughout the development lifecycle and are actively maintained and updated when new GX Cloud or GX OSS versions are released.

 - Community-supported - integrations are implemented by the community or GX.
-They are not tested or updated by GX, and GX is not responsible for ensuring reliability or compatibility.
+GX is not responsible for ensuring integration reliability or compatibility.

 ## GX supported